-As Program Director of Next Phase Adult Caregiving and Retirement, Stacey's work focuses on three related areas: caregiving, aging, and retirement.
+As Program Director of Next Phase Adult Caregiving and Retirement, Dr. Stacey Gordon’s work focuses on three related areas: caregiving, aging, and retirement.

-Stacey provides private caregiving consultations to faculty and administrators, university-wide programs on family caregiving, and a support group for those experiencing caregiving challenges, especially during COVID-19.
+Stacey provides private caregiving consultations to faculty and administrators, University-wide programs on family caregiving, and a support group for those experiencing caregiving challenges and bereavement, especially during COVID-19.

-This semester, Stacey is launching The NYU Wrinkle Project, an initiative focused on changing language and communications around age as a way to decrease ageism and positively affect attitudes towards aging in both young and old.
+To support faculty of all ages, Stacey initiated The Wrinkle Project @NYU Work Life, based on her own community initiative, The Wrinkle Project.
+The Wrinkle Project @NYU is focused on changing language and communication around age as a way to decrease ageism and positively affect attitudes towards aging in both younger and older community members at NYU.

-Stacey has served as an Adjunct Professor at the University of Chicago School Service Administration and at the NYU Silver School of Social Work, where she is currently a DSW candidate.
+Stacey served as an Adjunct Professor at the University of Chicago School Service Administration and is currently teaching in the Post-Master’s Family Therapy Certificate Program at the NYU Silver School of Social Work.